juhinagpure/juhinagpure/README.md

 **`FrontEnd Developer (Developer/Designer/Creator)`** 🖤❤💜

-I'm an indie front-end developer and designer building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-From ideation and planning, all the way to finalizing the project with artistic touches.
-I post my projects content and learnings on my Linkedin profile "[JuhiNagpure](https://www.linkedin.com/in/juhi-nagpure-38108b21b/)" with more than 2k followers.
+ I am an expert on this web programming and developing world.
+Also, I have gathered vast knowledge about using coding, designing, markup languages and other things that are related to this sector.
+I am always updated with new string of coding and browser compatibility.
+I love learning and implementing according to time.I post my projects content and learnings on my Linkedin profile "[JuhiNagpure](https://www.linkedin.com/in/juhi-nagpure-38108b21b/)" with more than 2k followers.
 I always try to beat previous me and make myself better day by day, giving my best to learn and acquire top skills and become a great developer. 🎯

 <p align="left">
 <a href="https://github.com/KaranChandekar/github-profile-views-counter">